damiso15/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 * models/square.py - Update the class `Square` by adding the public method `def update(self, *args, **kwargs)` that assigns attributes
 * models/rectangle.py - Update the class `Rectangle` by adding the public method `def to_dictionary(self):` that returns the dictionary representation of a `Rectangle`
 * models/square.py - Update the class `Square` by adding the public method `def to_dictionary(self):` that returns the dictionary representation of a `Square`
+* models/base.py - JSON is one of the standard formats for sharing data representation.